Trends in Interactive Technologies - Autumn 2023

 Imagine you’re designing a cool kitchen gadget in India.
 AI can tell you what’s trendy, what features people generally like, and all that useful stuff.
 But here’s the catch – it might not get why certain cooking methods or tools are a big deal in different regions.
 Like, it won’t understand why your grandma’s traditional ladle is more than just a spoon; it’s a memory, a tradition, a piece of home.

 Now, you, as the designer, know this.
 You know the stories, the emotions, the little things that make your design not just a thing but a part of someone’s life.
 AI might miss those subtleties because it’s not great at understanding the heart and soul of a culture.
-Also, AI tends to play it safe.
-It looks at what’s already out there and sticks to the usual trends.
-But design is about pushing boundaries, being daring, and surprising people with something they didn’t even know they wanted.

 So, while AI is an awesome tool, you, with your human instincts, creativity, and deep cultural understanding, bring the magic to the design table.
 You’re the one who ensures that your kitchen gadget isn’t just efficient but also feels like it belongs in the heart of every home.
 It’s that personal touch, the cultural spice, that AI can’t quite cook up on its own.
-So, as a designer, embrace the tech but remember, the real design magic happens when you infuse it with your unique human touch.
+So, as a designer, embrace the tech but remember, the real design magic happens when you infuse it with your unique human touch.”

 “Since the last four months of the course, my major takeaways revolve around - AI as it is today and what I think it can be, how it’s perceived and used, and when/where one can apply it.
 I had dabbled a little in AI-augmented workflows before the course started and, as a result, had a single-track mind/opinion about AI.
 When I sat between 16 of my peers, I saw how different people use AI for different things, how they negotiated their use of the said “tool”, and what they expected from it.
 Some, like me, saw it as a boon and were ready to give in to AI, while some were still at the fringes waiting for a personal singularity to jump in, Most of whom later joined us on the Technophilic side.
 While we spent time in class/assignments exploring various workflows with AI, it was the in-class debates that impacted me the most.
 I do spend a lot more time now questioning the “when/why” rather than “how” for my work at an individual level.
 While on a larger scale, I still believe that AI can be a great boon for us, but the road to “how” is still very rocky, and I wonder how I can contribute to it.